 Figure 42 shows the parking occupancy distributed across Downtown by use.
-Occupancy for publicly managed offstreet parking is above 90 percent during the day, dropping below 40 percent in the evening, which reflects the commuter who use public lots.
+Occupancy for publicly managed off-street parking is above 90 percent during the day, dropping below 40 percent in the evening, which reflects the commuters who use public lots.